Charles R. Ray: Funeral

-A state funeral was held for Lieutenant Colonel Ray at Notre Dame Cathedral in Paris, where he and his family had attended Mass since they first arrived in Paris in 1980.
+A state funeral was held for Ray at Notre Dame Cathedral in Paris, where he and his family had attended Mass since they first arrived in Paris in 1980.
 Following the Mass, Ray's body was flown back to the U.S. for a service at St. Bernadette's.
 Ray was interred at Arlington National Cemetery.

+Aftermath

+Abdallah was arrested in 1984 and was sentenced to life in prison in February 1987 for his involvement in the execution.
+In November 2024, a French court ordered his release by December 6, 2024.
+The French government may appeal this ruling.

+Abdallah was released on July 24, 2025 and arrived to Beirut, Lebanon the next day.

 Presidential recognition

-President Ronald Reagan promoted Ray to Colonel posthumously on 3 June 1982.
+Ronald Reagan promoted Ray to Colonel posthumously on 3 June 1982.
 The President approved the promotion and met with Ray's wife during a visit to Paris in June 1982.

-U.S. President Ronald Reagan issued the following statement on the death of Colonel Ray:Lieutenant Colonel Charles R. Ray, our Assistant Army Attaché in Paris, was a distinguished career officer.
+Reagan issued the following statement on the death of Ray:Lieutenant Colonel Charles R. Ray, our Assistant Army Attaché in Paris, was a distinguished career officer.
 He gave his life in the line of duty as surely as if he had fallen in battle.
 Our hearts go out to his family in their bereavement, and the wanton act of his murderers reinforces our determination to stamp out international terrorism and prevent similar tragedies in the future.

-Prosecution

-Abdallah (aka Salih al-Masri and Abdu-Qadir Saadi) (fr) was captured in 1984 and was sentenced to life in prison in February 1987 for his involvement in the murder.
-He is currently imprisoned in France.